ofajs/ofa-v4-docs/docs/en/cases/nested-component.md

 # Nested Components

-Putting all the excessive logic into one component is not a wise choice; we can divide the logic into separate components and import another component using the `l-m` method.
+It is not a wise choice to put all excessive logic in one component; we can separate the logic into another component and import it in the current component using the `l-m` approach.

-The nested component named CompTwo is imported through `<l-m src="./comp-two.html"></l-m>` in the example case.
+In the case, the nested component named CompTwo is imported using `<l-m src="./comp-two.html"></l-m>`.

-The nested component is used through `<comp-two :txt="val"></comp-two>` and the val property of the current component is passed as the txt property to the nested component.
-This way, the nested component can use the passed data for rendering.
+By using `<comp-two :txt="val"></comp-two>`, a nested component is used and the val attribute of the current component is passed to the nested component as txt attribute.
+This way, the nested component can render using the passed data.

-In `<comp-two></comp-two>`, the nested component is used without passing any properties.
+In `<comp-two></comp-two>`, we used nested components without passing any properties.
 The usage here depends on the logic and design of the nested component itself.

-As long as a component loads successfully, it can be used anywhere using its respective name.
-Even if the `l-m` component is loaded multiple times in different places, it won't result in the component being loaded multiple times.
-This mechanism ensures component reusability and consistency.
+As long as a component is successfully loaded, it can be used anywhere with its corresponding name.
+Even if the "l-m" component is loaded multiple times in different places, it will not cause the component to be loaded multiple times.
+This mechanism ensures component reuse and consistency.